david22swan/content-and-tooling-team/content/blog/posts/2022-05-11-return-of-community-day.md

 github_repo: "" # Disable the edit commands
 ---

-We are excited to announce that community day is returning on May 16th 2022 and will be continuing every Monday for the forseable future.
+We are excited to announce that community day is returning on May 16th 2022 and will be continuing every Monday for the foreseeable future.

 ## Why is community day so good anyway?